No-Reference Image Quality Assessment by Hallucinating Pristine Features: Conclusions

 \section{Conclusions}

 In this paper, we propose a novel NR-IQA method named FPR by restoring the reference information at feature-level.
 The image quality is evaluated by measuring the discrepancy at the feature-level and the PR feature is inferred based upon the INNs.
 The mutual learning strategy and triplet loss ensure the learnability and discriminability of PR features.
-To aggregate the patch-wise quality scores in an image, a GRU based quality aggregation module is further proposed.
-The superior performance on four synthetic databases demonstrates the effectiveness of our model.
+To aggregate the patch-wise quality scores in an image, a \bl{GRU-based} quality aggregation module is further proposed. \bl{The superior performance on the natural IQA databases, dehazing IQA databases, and screen content IQA databases demonstrates the effectiveness of our model.
+Moreover, our method also achieves promising performance on the cross-dataset settings, demonstrating the high generalization capability of our model.}

+\begin{IEEEbiography}[{ }]{Baoliang Chen} received his B.S. degree in Electronic Information Science and Technology from Hefei University of Technology, Hefei, China, in 2015, his M.S. degree in Intelligent Information Processing from Xidian University, Xian, China, in 2018, and his Ph.D. degree in computer science from the City University of Hong Kong, Hong Kong, in 2022.
+He is currently a postdoctoral researcher with the Department of Computer Science, City University of Hong Kong.
+His research interests include image/video quality assessment and transfer learning.